 Now, in order to properly run the service, you will need to generate a JWT secret.
-Go to your Virtualitics account management page, and click the ‘Generate button’ in the SVO Shared Secret section.
+Go to your Virtualitics Account Portal, and click the ‘Generate button’ in the SVO Shared Secret section.
 Copy the generated secret to your clipboard to use later.

 Open ‘custom_environment.env’ with the text editor of your choosing, and set the following fields:

-Finally, you will need to navigate back to your Virtualitics account management page and update your Default SVO URI to the uri of your server plus port 8080 (e.g. svo.your-domain.com:8080).
+Finally, you will need to navigate back to your Virtualitics Account Portal and update your Default SVO URI to the uri of your server plus port 8080 (e.g. svo.your-domain.com:8080).

 Launching the service